 English Training Classes

 As it got dark, the girls were busy with their homework.
 ‘Everyone helps with the cooking,’ Deepesh told me as he stirred the pot.
-In class 11, he is studying hotel management at a college in Koteshwor, about an hour away by bus.
+In class 11, he studies hotel management at a college in Koteshwor, about an hour away by bus.
 The families are mainly self-sufficient, growing the food that they need.
-If as in their case, they didn’t have any cows or hens, they swapped with their cousins and brothers so they never went without.
+If, as in their case, they didn’t have any cows or hens, they swapped with their cousins and brothers, so they never went without.
 One brother ran a small restaurant; another had a homestay where he also offered his services as a guide and yoga teacher.
 Money was always needed to buy the things like gas, spices, salt and sugar, and to help pay for the children’s education.
 So this is where the community homestay idea really helps provide the extra cash for these things that otherwise would be difficult to find.

 As we ate another delicious dal bhat (with lapsi pickle), I could hear the ladies arriving upstairs.
-Three times a week in the evening, Deepesh and his older cousin are teaching up to 18 women from the Bastola community.
+Three times a week in the evening, Deepesh and his older cousin teach up to 18 women from the Bastola community.
 All beginners in English and some not even literate in Nepali, at least a dozen come regularly to every lesson to learn phrases and vocabulary that will be useful for communicating with guests.
-After just two months, the ladies had already mastered welcomes and knew a lot of useful words for in the kitchen, and fruit and vegetables.
+After just two months, the ladies had already mastered welcomes and knew a lot of useful words for the kitchen, such as fruit and vegetables.
 The lady who had said ‘Excuse me’ had shown how useful it was to be able to communicate in just those two words.

 Morning Rituals and Cultural Fusion